psharma-alberta/data-science/neural-networks.md

 #### Book: [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html)

-##### CH 1: Using neural nets to recognize handwritten digits
+#### CH 1: Using neural nets to recognize handwritten digits

+##### Perceptrons

-###### Perceptrons
+###### Perceptron

-perceptron: takes several binary inputs and produces a single binary output
+takes several binary inputs and produces a single binary output

+###### Weights

-weights: numbers expressing the importance of the respective inputs to the output
+numbers expressing the importance of the respective inputs to the output

+###### Threshold

-threshold: determines neuron's output based on whether the weighted sum is less than or greater than it; output is 0 if weighed sum is less than threshold, 1 if weighed sum is greater than threshold
+determines neuron's output based on whether the weighted sum is less than or greater than it

+output is 0 if weighed sum is less than threshold, 1 if weighed sum is greater than threshold

 ###### Sigmoid neurons